 CarMax has around 50,000 used cars to choose from at any given time.
 So the chances of finding one that you want to buy are pretty good.
 CarMax also gives you a full week to drive the car to make sure you like it.
 If you don’t, you can return it for a full refund.

 CarMax will also buy your car if it meets the company’s specifications.
-You can drive your vehicle to any CarMax location to have it inspected and get an instant offer.
+You can drive your vehicle to any CarMax location to have it inspected and get an instant offer, or get an offer online if your vehicle is eligible.
 That offer is good for seven days from the time it’s made.
 If you do sell your car to CarMax, you’re not under any obligation to buy a car from them in return.

 How Does Carvana Work?